openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 This document is not a specification, but a profile.
 It outlines specifications required for implementations to interoperate among each other.
 It also clarifies the set of features to be mandatory, for the optionalities mentioned in the referenced specifications.

 The profile uses OpenID for Verifiable Credential Issuance (OID4VCI) and OpenID for Verifiable Presentations (OID4VP) as the base protocols for issuance and presentation of Credentials.
-Credential formats used in the profile are W3C Verifiable Credentials (VC Data Model v2.0) secured using Selective Disclosure for JWTs (SD-JWT), and ISO/IEC 18013-5 mdocs.
+Credential formats used in the profile are W3C Verifiable Credentials (VC Data Model v2.0) secured using Selective Disclosure for JWTs (SD-JWT).
 A full list of the open standards used in this profile can be found in Overview of the Open Standards Requirements.

 ## Audience Target audience/Usage